xblackbytesx/eli5-hugo/content/linux/install-guide/arch-linux-n00b-guide.md

 ```

 ### Partitioning
-**TIP:** Leave a 128MiB empty ‘gap’ partition in between your ‘other os’ and your new partition.
+**TIP:** If dual-booting leave a 128MiB empty ‘gap’ partition in between your ‘other os’ and your new partition.

 #### Zap all data on disk and create a new GPT table.
 Show current partition table